 Why choose us?

-We have been delivering training and assessment qualifications for more than 18 years.
+At TSA, we have been delivering training and assessment qualifications for more than 20 years.
 Over this time we have continually refined our approach to ensure that we are the benchmark provider of this qualification in Australia.
 Completing our TAE qualification ensures learners are equipped to implement the highest quality training and assessment in the workplace.